 Forget what anyone tells you, every build should start with two key things.
 A budget, and ambition.
 The budget is obvious, how much cash are you willing to drop on your shiny new rig.
 And ambition?
 Well that’s finding out exactly what you want to do with your brand new machine.

-Crazy as this might sound, the dollar value of a system with a budget of 700 bucks, is far higher than the value in a system with a budget of 4,000 simoleons.
-The lower the budget, the more you’ll have to stretch every buck to acquire multiple PC components.
-However, seasonal sales like Black Friday and Cyber Monday can make budgets easier to work with.
+It might sound crazy, but a dollar value of a system that costs 700 bucks is far higher than the value you can extract from a $4,000 monster.
+The lower the budget, the more you’ll have to stretch every dollar to acquire multiple PC components.
+However, seasonal sales can make budgets easier to adhere to.

-As far as ambition goes, keep it locked to a single purpose.
-Are you going to build the best gaming PC or a more inconspicuous home theater PC?
-Do you want to edit video in 4K?
-All of these will require different sets of PC components to maximize performance and savings.
-Even though most PCs should be able to handle pretty much anything, it’s better to focus on the PC components you actually need.
-Because, with the best PCs, like everything, you don’t want them to be a jack of all trades and a master of none.
+Even though most PCs should be able to handle basically any task, it’s better to focus on the PC components you really need.
+Because, with the best PCs, you don’t want a jack of all trades and a master of none.

 We don’t call the CPU a central-processing unit for nothing, it’s literally the most essential part of any PC build and for that reason we’re starting here.
 Choosing the best processor starts with deciding between AMD or Intel as they’re the prevailing chipmakers in this category.